 That is no doubt true.
 But it’s also probably not the whole story.

 For all its crypto-compromises, Libra still offers elements of a peer-to-peer payment system, albeit within a walled garden.
 Any Facebook user can sign up for a Calibra wallet and start making and receiving payments directly.
+An article from cryptonews.com also answers commonly asked questions such as how can i buy ethereum with paypal?

 The open-source Move programming language Libra is written in also supports smart contracts, which means users will be able to create their own applications and tokens.